cacttus/BR2/project/tasks.md

 - [ ] Move window update logic from AppRunner to GraphicsWindow so they can run async.
 - [ ] Remove SDLGLIncludes from headers.
 (It includes Windows.h)
 - [ ] Further optimize engine building by implementing PIMPL in headers with big include files (such as SDL).
+- [ ] Support line and point in UtilMesh, and remove glPolygonMode everywhere (also glLineWidth).
+- [ ] Replace context->gl.. with GL.
+This will be a static interface.
+It allows us to remove all the proc junk from GLContext.
+- [ ] For proper code page conversion, change all the following to use wint_t instead of "char"
+	- [ ] remove t_char
+	- [ ] TextParser
+	- [ ] StringUtil
+	- [ ] DiskFile
+	- [ ] remove t_byte SHOULD keep a 'byte' type though.
+Make good decisions here.

 ## Delayed / Shelved
 - [ ] ~~Multiple Window Rendering~~